-By now, 64 International Max Planck Research Schools have been established involving 81 Max Planck Institutes, 35 German universities, and 26 universities abroad.
-Over 3,100 PhD students from 123 countries are presently enrolled.
+By now, 65 International Max Planck Research Schools have been established involving 69 Max Planck Institutes, 36 German universities, and 29 universities abroad.
+Over 3,000 PhD students from 121 countries are presently enrolled.

-Since their foundation in 2000, the Göttingen IMPRSs in Molecular Biology and Neurosciences have met with particular - and extraordinary - success.
+Since their foundation in 2000, the Göttingen IMPRSs in Molecular Biology and Neurosciences have met with extraordinary success.
 This is due to multiple factors.
 Most notably, both programs are the result of a true synergism between the local Max Planck Institutes, the University of Göttingen, the University Medical Center and the German Primate Center, which allowed to completely reform local graduate education in the course of their establishment.
 Moreover, all of the respective IMPRS funds are invested into excellent training conditions, comprehensive services and financial support of the students, which is a major attraction for the best students worldwide.
 Accordingly, most former students of our programs moved on to prestigious international institutions and continued their successful careers.

 Over the past two decades, the IMPRS-funded graduate programs in Molecular Biology and Neurosciences have received unanimous acclaim during external evaluations and won national awards.
-For instance, they are the only Life Science Programs within Germany that were selected for the "Top Ten International Master's Degree Courses 2006".
 The schools have also re-shaped the local scientific community, strengthening the ties between the participating institutions, and initiated new scientific collaborations that augment the international reputation of Göttingen as a center of scientific excellence.
 Furthermore, the schools served as role models and founding members of the Göttingen Graduate Center for Neurosciences, Biophysics, and Molecular Biosciences, thus being instrumental for the continued support by the German Excellence Initiative provided to the University.
 We hope that in the years to come our IMPRS students will continue to be successful in their professional careers - and that they will remember their training period in Göttingen as an exciting, stimulating, and formative phase of their lives.